zovoilis-lab/Flye/docs/USAGE.md

 * Is circular (representing circular sequence, such as bacterial chromosome or plasmid)
 * Is repetitive (represents repeated, rather than unique sequence)
 * Multiplicity (inferred multiplicity based on coverage)
-* Graph path (repeat grapth path corresponding to this contig/scaffold).
+* Graph path (repeat graph path corresponding to this contig/scaffold).
 Scaffold gaps are marked with `??` symbols, and `*` symbol denotes a terminal graph node.

-`scaffolds.fasta` file is a symlink to the `assembly.fasta`, which is retained for the backward compatability.
+`scaffolds.fasta` file is a symlink to the `assembly.fasta`, which is retained for the backward compatibility.

 ## <a name="graph"></a> Repeat graph

 The Flye algorithms are using repeat graph as a core data structure.
-In difference to de Bruijn graphs which require exact k-mer matches, repeat graphs are built using apporximate sequence matches, thus can tollerate higher noise of SMS reads.
+In difference to de Bruijn graphs which require exact k-mer matches, repeat graphs are built using approximate sequence matches, thus can tollerate higher noise of SMS reads.

 The edges of repeat graph represent genomic sequence, and nodes define the junctions.
-All edges are classified into uniqe and repetitive.
+All edges are classified into uniquue and repetitive.
 The genome traverses the graph in an unknown way, so as each unique edge appears exactly once in this traversal.
 Repeat graphs are useful for repeat analysis and resolution - which are one of the key